blambeau/viiite/index.md

 ---
 # Viiite &mdash; An alternative to Benchmark

-After a first sketch a few weeks ago, I decided to dedicate my *whyday* on Viiite.
-Viiite is an alternative to Benchmark (stdlib), designed to let benchmarks evolve from simple measures to complete benchmarking infrastructures.
+Viiite is an alternative to the Benchmark library, designed to let benchmarks evolve from simple measures to complete benchmarking infrastructures.
 This is possible thanks to a separation of concerns between *running* benchmarks (viiite run) and *reporting* benchmarking results (viiite report).
+Viiite can also produce nice graphics (viiite plot).

 ## Starting 'ala' Benchmark